 – * Walk through the Jordaan canal district and old city center.
 Rick Steves has a free audioguide for walking around this neighbourhood. (navigational note: the city is laid out in polar coordinates, not Cartesian) (watch your step on the cobblestones and curbs, and always check for bicycles before crossing!)

-Other places in Amsterdam for food: Villa Zeezicht for Dutch apple pie with cinnamon icecream, La Falote for classic Dutch food, Upstairs Pannekoekenhuis for Dutch-style pancakes (like crepes, but with the toppings cooked into the batter; also available at many other cafes), La Vallade for fancy upscale European food, Albina restaurant for Surinamese food, La Cantina Argentina for Argentinian food, Le Petit Latin for French food, Ponte Arcari for Italian food, Tapas de Arroyo for Spanish tapas, Taytu Restaurant for Ethiopian food, India Roti Room for Indian food
+Other places in Amsterdam for food: Winkel43 for Dutch apple pie, La Falote for classic Dutch food, Upstairs Pannekoekenhuis for Dutch-style pancakes (like crepes, but with the toppings cooked into the batter; also available at many other cafes), La Vallade for fancy upscale European food, Albina restaurant for Surinamese food, Le Petit Latin for French food, Ponte Arcari for Italian food, Tapas de Arroyo for Spanish tapas, Taytu Restaurant for Ethiopian food, India Roti Room for Indian food

 Other places in Amsterdam for drinks: Gollem Raamsteeg or Gollem Daniel Stalpertstraat for Dutch and Belgian beers, Brouwerij ‘t IJ for local Dutch beers, Wynand Fockink for liqueurs and jenevers (like gin), Whiskycafe L&B for whiskeys, Mulligan’s Irish Pub for Irish beers and live music